All unpublished Manuscripts should be considered FICTION, whether true or not

 “Damn straight,” said Bobby.

 The next morning Chris showed up at Simpson Pool to find out about getting his hours straightened out, and find out when he’d get his check.
-Simpson was there with six of his goons.
+Mr. Simpson was there with a bunch of his goons.

 Chris started in.
 “First of all Mr. Simpson, I worked from 5 A.M. yesterday until 1 A.M. this morning.
 Bobby said it didn’t matter how many hours any of us worked, we’d only get paid for eight hours.”

 Mr. Simpson looked at Chris and said “I don’t know who in the hell you are, you ain’t getting paid for anything.
 You never worked for me.”